bannerd

 Include information such as:

 Include in the WBS the software products and non-deliverable items to be created; the software services to be performed; budgets, staffing, acquisition approach, physical resources, software size, and schedules associated with the tasks.
-See also Topic 7.05 - Work Breakdown Structures That Include Software.
+For additional guidance, see Topic 7.05 - Work Breakdown Structures That Include Software

 If appropriate or desired, a complete schedule and a staffing plan may be provided in their own sections of the SDP/SMP or in separate documents with references included in the SDP/SMP.